10 Incredible Asian-Canadians You Didn’t Learn About in History Class

 Kew Dock Yip (1906 – 2001)

-Born in Vancouver, B.C. as the 17th of 23 children, Yip originally got a degree in pharmacology from the University of Michigan in 1931.
-Shortly after graduating, he was a secretary for the Chinese consulate in Vancouver before moving to Toronto to join the Queen’s Own Rifles reserve in 1940.
+Born in Vancouver as the 17th of 23 children, Yip originally earned a degree in pharmacology from the University of Michigan in 1931.
+Shortly after graduating, he served as a secretary for the Chinese consulate in Vancouver before moving to Toronto to join the Queen’s Own Rifles reserve in 1940.
 Two years later, he entered Osgoode Hall Law School and became a lawyer.
-Yip was active in Toronto’s Chinese-Canadian community, working out of his Chinatown office for almost 50 years before retiring in 1992.
+Yip was highly active in Toronto’s Chinese-Canadian community, working out of his Chinatown office for almost 50 years before retiring in 1992.
 For years, he was the only Chinese-speaking lawyer in the area and made legal aid more accessible to Chinese residents.
 He received the Law Society Medal from the Law Society of Upper Canada in 1998, a prestigious award given annually to lawyers who make noteworthy contributions in their field.

 Irene Uchida (1917-2013)

 Geneticist Irene Ayako Uchida didn’t initially pursue science as her career.
 Growing up, she was an avid musician and took piano, organ and violin lessons.
 Uchida went on to study English at the University of British Columbia.
 She then took a two-year break from her studies in Japan, but in 1941, instead of returning back to campus, Uchida and her family were forced by the Canadian government to move to an internment camp.
 There, she opened a school for interned children and acted as a principal and teacher until 1944.
-Uchida was finally able to complete her English degree at the University of Toronto in 1946 and, after finding inspiration from an introductory genetics course, eventually got a PhD in zoology five years later.
+Uchida was finally able to complete her English degree at the University of Toronto in 1946 and, after finding inspiration from an introductory genetics course, earned a PhD in zoology five years later.
 Uchida was a pioneer in cytogenetics and eventually founded a laboratory at McMaster University.
 Her work helped develop a method to detect chromosomal abnormalities in fetuses and revealed that Down syndrome can come from either parent, not just the mother.

-Senator Vivienne Poy (1941 – Present)
+Senator Vivienne Poy (b.
+1941)

-Raymond Moriyama (1929-Present)
+Raymond Moriyama (b.
+1929)

-Baljit Sethi (1943-Present)
+Baljit Sethi (b.
+1943)

 William Lore (1909-2012)

 William K. L. Lore, born in Victoria, B.C., became the first Chinese-Canadian civil servant in the country, starting out as a wireless operator in the Department of Transport.
 After being denied three times because of his race, Lore finally joined the Royal Canadian Navy and became an officer, making him not only the first Chinese-Canadian in the Royal Canadian Navy but also the first person of Chinese heritage to serve in any British Commonwealth navy.
-At the end of World War II, Lore helped free Canadian, British and Hong Konger prisoners of war in Hong Kong.
-In 1948, Lore retired from the navy and got a law degree, moving to Hong Kong to set up his legal practice.
+At the end of World War II, Lore helped free Canadian, British and Hong Kong prisoners of war in Hong Kong.
+In 1948, Lore retired from the navy and earned a law degree, moving to Hong Kong to set up his legal practice.

-Gilmore Junio (1990-Present)
+Gilmore Junio (b.
+1990)

-Deepa Mehta (1950-Present)
+Deepa Mehta (b.
+1950)

-Kim Thúy (1968-Present)
+Kim Thúy (b.
+1968)

-Shyam Selvadurai (1965-Present)
+Shyam Selvadurai (b.
+1965)

-For novelist Shyam Selvadurai, politics always found a way to intersect with his personal life.
-When he was 19, he and his family immigrated to Canada after the 1983 riots in Colombo, Sri Lanka.
-He is also of mixed Tamil and Sinhala heritage, two ethnic groups that did not live harmoniously back in his home nation.
+For novelist Shyam Selvadurai, politics has always found a way to intersect with his personal life.
+When he was 19, he and his family immigrated to Canada following the 1983 riots in Colombo, Sri Lanka.
+He himself is of mixed Tamil and Sinhala heritage, two ethnic groups that did not live harmoniously back in his home nation.
 Selvadurai’s first novel, Funny Boy, published in 1994, follows the coming-of-age story of a young boy navigating being both queer and Tamil—identities that were discriminated against in Sri Lanka at the time.
 Funny Boy would later be adapted by Deepa Mehta in the 2020 film of the same name.
 In 1998, Selvadurai published Cinnamon Gardens, another work of fiction that touches on being marginalized, before writing about his personal experience as a queer Sri Lankan man in a 2003 essay titled “Coming Out.”
 On top of numerous awards for his literary work, Selvadurai also has a spider named after him: the Brignolia shyami, which was discovered in Sri Lanka and named by a Sri Lankan research institute in 2016.